zylx0532/lolisafe/README.md

 This project is using [clamav](https://www.clamav.net/) to scan files for viruses through [clamdjs](https://github.com/NingLin-P/clamdjs).

-To use, make sure you have ClamAV daemon running, then edit your `config.js` and specify your the daemon's IP and port.
+To use, make sure you have ClamAV daemon running, then edit your `config.js` and specify the daemon's IP and port.

 ## Running